AustinMH0/CS425-Senior-Projects/SeniorProjects_Data_Aggregation.md

 - Some simple parameters to flip the images and enable Image Correction.

 **Notes from meeting**
-- Eelke or tacavoli or their grad students
+- Eelke or Tavakkoli or their grad students
 - 3D Tetris?
 - Voxel art
 - Michael Wilson for borrowing monitor